microspino/crawly/README.md

 Use **rake** or **rake test**

 #### As a Gem
-Not released yet on github but packaged as a gem.
+Not released yet on rubygems but packaged as a gem.

 Build it with **gem build crawly.gemspec**<br/>
 Install withh **gem install crawly-0.0.1.gem**